 The University of Colorado and the Boettcher Foundation are pleased to announce the 2015 Boettcher Foundation Webb-Waring Biomedical Research Awards Program.
 The program supports early career investigators whose research has a direct impact on human health.
-The grants are intended to fund translational research that advances a discovery closer to clinical applications and that will improve the understanding, treatment and prevention of human disease.
+The biomedical research supported pursuant to this grant program will be designed to find ways to prevent disease and improve human health through basic and applied biomedical research.
+The intent of the program is to fund meritorious research that has the potential for new discoveries or advances a discovery to the proof of its potential value as an application to improve human health.
+This research will improve the understanding, treatment and prevention of human disease.
 Awardees will carry the prestigious title of Boettcher Investigator.

 For purposes of the 2016 program, an eligible Early-Career Investigator (ECI) is defined as:

-- The ECI will have received a terminal degree or completed his/her medical residency within the ten years preceding the application (i.e. on or after January 1, 2005).
+- An investigator who received a terminal degree or completed his/her medical residency within the ten years preceding the application (i.e. on or after January 1, 2005), and

 CU’s twenty-two current Boettcher Investigators have been awarded a total of $5,025,000 through the 2010 - 2015 programs.
 See all CU Boettcher Investigators.